salesforcecli/plugin-user/messages/create.md

 A scratch org includes one administrator user by default.
 For testing purposes, however, you sometimes need to create additional users.

 The easiest way to create a user is to let this command assign default or generated characteristics to the new user.
 If you want to customize your new user, create a definition file and specify it with the --definition-file flag.
-In the file, you can include all the User sObject (SSalesforce object) fields and Salesforce DX-specific options, as described in "User Definition File for Customizing a Scratch Org User" (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_users_def_file.htm).
+In the file, you can include all the User sObject (Salesforce object) fields and Salesforce DX-specific options, as described in "User Definition File for Customizing a Scratch Org User" (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_users_def_file.htm).
 You can also specify these options on the command line.

 If you don't customize your new user, this command creates a user with the following default characteristics: